orctom/was-maven-plugin/README.md

 It uses WebSphere built-in security (credencials) and file transfer protocal (no sftp is needed) for a remote deployment.

-**JMX and Ant Tasks approaches were also implemented in the beginning, but we have them removed before 1.0.2**
+**JMX and Ant Tasks approaches were also implemented in the beginning, but we had them removed before 1.0.2**

 ## Goal-`deploy`
 The only goal of this plugin, it will: